WVURAIL/dspira-lessons/_posts/2021-07-01-gr_radio_astro_Installation.md

 title: Installing gr-radio_astro
 summary:  Details for installing gr-radio_astro
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
-categories: ['Telescope Software Setup']
+categories: ['Software Setup']
+order: 7
 ---

-This will install the spectrometer program *spectrometer_w_cal.grc* as well as other useful radio astronomy GNURadio programs from the *gr_radio_astro* repository in GitHub.
+This will install the spectrometer program *spectrometer_w_cal.grc* as well as other useful radio astronomy GNU Radio programs from the *gr_radio_astro* repository in GitHub.

 **NOTE:** The instructions on this page will install files for Ubuntu 22.04.
-If you are using Ubuntu 20.04 LTS, click [here](https://wvurail.org//dspira-lessons/gr_radio_astro_Installation_Ubuntu20) for the installation.
+If you are using Ubuntu 20.04 LTS, click [here](https://wvurail.org/dspira-lessons/gr_radio_astro_Installation_Ubuntu20) for the installation.

 Complete the following steps: